 Making a diagnosis and treating cardiac arrest can be delayed or missed because in some cases the person is alone when it occurs and cannot call for help because of an immediate loss of consciousness.
 In addition, when a person loses consciousness, it may be initially be mistaken by bystanders as fainting or a seizure.

-In some cases, there may be some "warning" symptoms prior to a ...more misdiagnosis »
+In some cases, there may be some "warning" ...more misdiagnosis »

 Symptoms of Cardiac arrest